grscheller/neovim-notes/regExp.md

 # Regular Expressions

-Regular expressions, also called RegExps, are used in in Unix/Posix like environments to match textual patterns.
+Regular expressions, also called RegExps, are used in Unix/Posix like environments to match textual patterns.
 They are not to be confused with shell globbing pattern matching.

 ## History